FHeilmann/klipper/PD-INSTALL.md

 are attaching your PanelDue directly to your Raspberry Pi's onboard UART

-1. To enable the UART via your Pi's GPIO pins follow the guide here: https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/
+1. To enable the UART via your Pi's GPIO pins follow the guide here:

+https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/

 While the guide goes more in depth, the summary is:
 > sudo nano /boot/config.txt

 and add the line (at the bottom): enable_uart=1

-Then disble any conflicting services:
+Then disable any conflicting services:
 > sudo systemctl disable serial-getty@ttyAMA0.service

 > sudo systemctl disable serial-getty@ttyS0.service

 > sudo nano /boot/cmdline.txt

 remove the portion: console=serial0,115200 and save.

 Now reboot
 > sudo reboot

 2. Connect your PanelDue to your Pi.

    Use the following image as a reference (the pins for rpi2 and 2pi3 are the same): https://docs.microsoft.com/en-us/windows/iot-core/media/pinmappingsrpi/rp2_pinout.png You are interested in pins: